About

 Since after enabling the widget it needs at least 1 Slate PreTick to hold a valid SWidget

-, you have to enabled the widget BEFORE you use GetExposedWidget
+, you have to enable the widget BEFORE you use GetExposedWidget

 .